sgnd/sgnd/TEACH.md

-The path to becoming a DevOps Engineer can be extremely frustrating.
-You might’ve followed all the tutorials on the Internet and feel confident, but you get stuck when it comes to making your own infrastructure.
-Or, with so many resources out there and limited time, you’re overwhelmed and don’t know what you should be focusing on.
+The journey to becoming a DevOps Engineer can be frustrating.
+You may have followed tutorials on the internet and feel confident, but get stuck when it comes to creating your own infrastructure.
+Or, with so many resources available and limited time, you may feel overwhelmed and unsure of what to focus on.

-Let me help you along with your journey to becoming a DevOps Engineer.

-My priority is to help you to understand your goals and guide you on the steps you should focus on taking to achieve them.
+Let me help guide you on your journey to becoming a DevOps Engineer.
+My priority is to help you understand your goals and the steps you need to take to achieve them.

 ## Subjects I can help with

-I can help in these subjects around DevOps Engineer.
+I can assist with the following subjects related to DevOps Engineering:

 - Linux Server Fundamental
 - Linux Command Line Interface